Food security and the right to food

 - Hunger and food insecurity can be ended within a generation.
 For this to happen, however, more concerted efforts are required.
 All the pledges made to eradicate hunger and food insecurity need to be translated into policy and programme implementation and the mobilization of sufficient financial resources.

 The world has the capacity to produce enough food to feed everyone adequately.
-Yet despite progress made over the past two decades, at least 805 million people in the world, or one in every nine human beings, still suffer from hunger on a daily basis.
-While it has fallen by 20.6 percent since 1990-92, this persistently high number remains unacceptable.
+Yet despite progress made over the past two decades, about 795 million people in the world, or just over one in every nine human beings, still suffer from hunger on a daily basis.
+While it has decreased from 18.6 percent in 1990-92 to 10.9 percent in 2014-16, this persistently high number remains unacceptable.

 Beyond its ethical dimension, hunger and food insecurity take an enormous toll on economies and have adverse consequences for the livelihoods and economic capabilities of vulnerable populations.
 The costs to society are enormous in terms of lost productivity, health, well-being, decreased learning ability and reduced fulfillment of human potential.